Dpdl-io/DpdlEngine/README.md

 * Open Source programming language plug-ins

-Dpdl comes with a very compact and portable **execution engine** with an **extensible API interface** to foster development and research of applications, in is suitable also for <ins>Hardware programming</ins>
+Dpdl comes with a very compact and portable **execution engine** with an **extensible API interface** to foster development and research of applications, and is suitable also for <ins>Hardware programming</ins>.

 Dpdl enables to combine the <ins>portability and vast API availability</ins> of Java and Python, the <ins>computational power</ins> of Julia, the <ins>expressiveness</ins> of Lua and Clojure, the simplicity of Ruby and Groovy, the <ins>web-enablement</ins> of JavaScript and WebAssembly (Wasm), the <ins>power</ins> of C/C++ programming language and provides a simple access to <ins>**java Api's, Native libraries, Wasm modules and GPUs**</ins>.

 Further, Dpdl can be used to encode, store, control and query data efficiently also on small memory footprint devices via a custom data container referred to as '**DpdlPacket**'.
 A DpdlPacket is a structured, highly compressed packet of data which can be managed and queried very efficiently on memory scarce devices.
-A DpdlPacket may may also include Dpdl code for custom setups
+A DpdlPacket may may also include Dpdl code for custom setups.

 These features make Dpdl a powerful development platform for rapid development, in particular also due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.